sempaphie/FSMappointment/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.# Redeploy trigger - Sat Sep 13 18:59:54 CEST 2025